SonnyVincenzo/SoftwareDevelopment_Project/README.md

 >
 > I, Josef Norling, declare that I am the sole author of the content I add to this repository.
 >
+> I, Zaid-Yassir Sultan, declare that I am the sole author of the content I add to this repository.